dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 respectively based on the table-type.
 Now we have matching column names in the different tables that point to the same information.
 "Parameter_ID" in the ParameterTable can be meaningfully matched to the column "Parameter_ID" in the FormTable and so forth.
+What we have effectively done is rename the primary keys in each table to match the name of the foreign keys in other tables which are linking to that primary key.
+The primary key `ID` in the ParameterTable gets the same name as the foreign key `Parameter_ID` in the FormTable which is referring to it.

 After this renaming, we can now join the tables directly - see example output below.

 | Form_ID         | Parameter_ID | Language_ID | Form      | Source        | Glottocode | Concepticon_ID | Parameter_Name | Language_name |